corda/corda-runtime-os/libs/chunking/readme.md

 writes the chunks to a file at the _specified offset_ in the `Chunk`.
 This allows us to write out of order chunks to a file in the case of reordering.

-The "read" is complete when we receive a zero-sized chunk, the number of chunks received must be equal to the zero-sized chunk's `partNumber + 1`.
+The "read" is complete when we have received a zero-sized chunk and the number of chunks received are equal to the zero-sized chunk's `partNumber + 1`.

 We additionally check the checksum (in the zero-sized chunk) against what we have written to file.